Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 93,220, 46,688 total housing units (homes and apartments), and a median house value of $1,125,271, Santa Monica house prices are not only among the most expensive in California, Santa Monica real estate also is some of the most expensive in all of America.
+With 91,411 people, 45,487 houses or apartments, and a median cost of homes of $1,098,770, Santa Monica house prices are not only among the most expensive in California, Santa Monica real estate also is some of the most expensive in all of America.

-Relative to California, our data show that Santa Monica's latest annual appreciation rate is higher than 70% of the other cities and towns in California.
+Relative to California, our data show that Santa Monica's latest annual appreciation rate is lower than 90% of the other cities and towns in California.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Santa Monica differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Santa Monica - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Santa Monica real estate investment or home purchase decisions.